Microplastics and human health: Inhalation

+Children are at higher risk of exposure to MNPs by inhalation.
+When compared to adults, children have less efficient nasal filtering, are more typically mouth breathers, and breathe more air per unit of body mass.
+This makes them more susceptible to air pollutants of all kinds.

 Ingestion

+Concerns have been raised about microplastics shedding from plastic food storage and cookware; however, studies suggest that direct consumption of microplastics in food and animal products is a greater source of exposure.

 Ingestion is one of the primary pathways of MNP exposure due to the omnipresence of these particles in food, beverages, and drinking water.
 Studies show that MNPs are detected in a variety of consumables, including drinking water, beer, honey, sugar, table salt, and even airborne particles that settle on food.
-Indirect ingestion includes toothpaste, face wash, scrubs, and soap.
+Indirect ingestion also occurs via toothpaste, face wash, scrubs, and soap.

 Marine products are particularly concerning sources of ingestion-related exposure due to the accumulation of MNPs in aquatic environments.
-Fish, bivalves, and other seafood are frequently contaminated with MNPs ingested through water and food, and humans consuming these animals are thus directly exposed to microplastics embedded in tissue.
-The entire soft tissue of bivalves, for instance, is eaten by humans, which increases the direct transfer of MNPs.
-In a study along the Mediterranean coast of Turkey, 1822 microplastics were extracted from the stomachs and intestines of 1337 fish specimens, with fibers accounting for 70% of these particles.
+Fish, bivalves, and other seafood are frequently contaminated with MNPs that are ingested through water and food and build up through the process of bioaccumulation.
+Humans consuming these animals are thus directly exposed to microplastics embedded in tissue; for instance, humans eat the entire soft tissue of bivalves, along with their digestive systems, which increases the direct transfer of MNPs.
+In a study along the Mediterranean coast of Turkey, 1822 MNPs were extracted from the stomachs and intestines of 1337 fish specimens, with fibers accounting for 70% of these particles.

 Contamination is further compounded by plastic packaging and storage materials, which can leach MNPs over time, leading to additional ingestion from common foods and drinks.
+Concerns have also been raised about exposure due to plastic cookware and utensils, with one study estimating that using plastic cookware may introduce up to 4,900 microplastics into homecooked food each year.
+Studies have shown that drinking water from plastic bottles has significantly greater detectable plastic content than tap water.

 Fecal sample analyses estimate a daily intake of approximately 203–332 MNPs, translating to an annual ingestion rate of around 39,000–52,000 particles.
 This suggests that daily MNP exposure from food and drink may be substantial, with significant implications for gastrointestinal and systemic health.
-Estimates of annual MNPs ingested and inhaled range from 74,000 to 121,000, which varies based on age, sex, and location.
-If an individual ingests their required daily intake of water using only plastic-bottled water, then they would be ingesting an extra 90,000 MNPs.
+Estimates of dietary exposure vary across studies due to differences in sampling and detection methods, contributing to uncertainty about typical intake levels.